How to group data in Python using Pandas

 The result of this line of code is as follows:

-But it wouldn’t be fair to base the performances of different teachers on just class grade average (which in our contrived example only contains one student each), so let’s look at lecture grade averages, as well:
+But it wouldn’t be fair to base teacher performance on just class grade average (which in our contrived example only contains one student each), so let’s look at lecture grade averages, as well:

 This code groups the Report_Card DataFrame on the Lectures column, and applies a mean function to the Grades column in order to return the average of the numerical values.
 We can now see at a glance the average grade for all students in each lecture, giving us a better impression of how well each of the teachers performed.